UoB-COMSM0166/2025-group-2/README.md

 - Players need a way to determine that the game has ended
 - Tools not working as intended
-- Description of tools need to be displayed
+- Explanation of tools need to be added
-- More animations need to be included so it is obvious to players when an in-game event occurs
+- More indications need to be included so it is obvious to players when an in-game event occurs

 The points above were marked for prioritisation and as areas to focus on because they were either pointed out multiple times or that their negative impact on the game was huge.
 A key issue that was given a score of 4 for severity was that there was no end to the game.
 This was a point that was noted down as the top priority for rectification.
+While the overall experience was positive, these were glaring issues that required our immediate attention before moving onto Stage 2.

 Once we had the evaluations analysed for Stage 1, the next steps and development prioritisations became clearer.
+The modifications we added to the game following the Stage 1 evaluations were:

-The first improvement to be pushed was to include a way for the players to determine when their game has ended, essentially breaking out of the infinite loop and attaching a goal to the game.
-A couple of tools that did not work as intended also had to be fixed so that the gameplay does not get negatively impacted.
-We also had to improve player experience by adding descriptions to the tools available in the game and additional animations for in-game event occurences.
-While the overall experience was positive, these were glaring issues that required our immediate attention before moving onto Stage 2.
+1. to include a way for the players to determine when their game has ended, essentially breaking out of the infinite loop and attaching a goal to the game
+2. since a couple of tools did not work as intended, they were fixed so that the gameplay does not get negatively impacted
+3. explanation for tools were also added in to improve player experience
+4. additional indications for in-game event occurences were added so that it is clear when they are coming

-For Stage 2, we focused on Think Aloud Evaluation so that we could get insights on personal opinions of players, with two examples shown below.
+After the modifications were added, we moved on to Stage 2 where we focused on the Think Aloud Evaluation so that we could get insights on personal opinions of players, with two examples shown below.

 _Stage 2 - Improved version (3rd Mar 2025)_